zznate/inference-service/docs/mock-server.md

 The mock provider is an inference provider that returns mock responses for inference requests.
 It is used for testing and development purposes.
 The default configuration loads mock responses from the `mocks` directory.

+This provider was designed with the following goals in mind:

+- No External Dependencies: Run tests without LM Studio, Ollama, etc or any external service
+- Deterministic Testing: Exact, repeatable responses for CI/CD
+- Load Testing: Test your application's handling of AI response delays
+- Development: Work on UI/integration without running expensive models
+- Multiple Scenarios: Different response patterns for different test cases (e.g. random, sequential, first)

 ## Configuration

 The mock responses can be configured in YAML files with the following format: